thelayc/laycReportCards/README.md

   - And then how to add that dataframe to the main dataframe returned by get_rcards()

 ### TO DO on format2 branch
+* split_student(): Add documentation about the different types of report cards